zackmeach/GridironLabs/README.md

   `pip install pyside6 polars`
 - (Optional) Generate synthetic Parquet so the UI has data (players/teams/coaches/games with schedules and scores): `python scripts/generate_fake_nfl_data.py`
 - Launch the desktop shell: `python -m gridironlabs.main`, the `gridironlabs` console script, or `python main.py`.
 - You should see a dark-themed shell with a persistent top nav (cycling upcoming matchups from `games.parquet`), stacked content, and a Home page with an OOTP-style **League Leaders** grid.
-The Settings page now mirrors the provided mock with cosmetic panels for Data Generation, UI Grid Layout, Test Cases, and Debug Output.
+The Settings page mirrors the provided mock with cosmetic panels for Data Generation, UI Grid Layout, Test Cases, and Debug Output.
+All panels share a reusable `PanelCard` shell (optional title + white separator); settings terminal output is true black.
 - If `nflreadpy` is unavailable, the app shows an offline placeholder banner and continues with stub data.
 - Run smoke tests (includes pytest-qt UI check): `pytest`